jakobnissen/jakobnissen.github.io/posts/utf8.md

 * Do you know at least know how to compute its printed length?
 No. The length of an UTF8 cannot be determined because it depends on the font, the terminal that renders it, the emoji recognized, and much more.

 * Okay, but then do you know how many characters the string is composed of?
-Also no - it's implementation dependent which groups of codepoints is recognized as extended grapheme clusters (individual characters).
+Also no - it's implementation dependent which groups of codepoints are rendered as individual characters.
 Also the definition of a single character is kind of fuzzy around the edges in some languages.
 * Okay, but at least you can correctly do some simple transforms of the string?
 I.e. you can split it by spaces, right?
 Well, not really - at least it's complicated.
 The string "ac" contains a zero-width space between the two letters.
 This is not classified as whitespace by convention, but it's expected that the string must be broken at space when wrapping.
 In contrast, "a c" contains a non-breaking space - a space where the line must not break.
 What about "a c"?
 This contains a paragraph separator and is not split according to Julia's `split`, even though it's a whitespace character.
 And so on and so forth.
 * Let's make it simpler.
 What about `.to_lowercase()`?
 Surely, _that_ must work correctly on UTF8?
 Well, no - a string being UTF8 is not enough to correctly lowercase a string.
 Is the lowercase of Σ σ or ς?
 Well, it depends.
 Does Σ appear as part of a formula, or as Greek prose?
 And, if it's Greek prose, does the letter occur at the end of a word?
 What about the lowercase of SS - is it ss or ß?
 Well, it depends on the structure of the input - is it German or Norwegian?

 In fact, I'm struggling with coming up with a single thing that you can correctly and consistently do with UTF8 text that you can't do with a bunch of opaque bytes - not including self-justifying reasons like "you can count the number of UTF8 codepoints in a UTF8 string".

-#### Preempting some arguments
+### Preempting some arguments
 > What about a tool like `cut`?
 In order to cut a line by, say, `\t`, you need to know how `\t` is encoded, but you don't need to know anything else.
 So, for a tool like `cut`, you need to know exactly that the encoding is UTF8.

 Yes, well, or latin1 - the most common encoding scheme after UTF8.
 Forcing UTF8 would incorrectly reject latin1 files.

 Anyway, a more important reason is: Why is `cut` used - i.e. why do you need the second tabular column?
 Let's say you use it to parse a two-column TSV file using a Unix pipe, like `tail file.tsv -n +2 | cut -f 2 | awk '{s += $1} END {print s}'`.

-Well, in that case, if the program needs to validate that it operates on well-formatted data, then _it needs to validate that the file is actually a two-column TSV file_ as is being assumed by the pipline.
+Well, in that case, if the program needs to validate that it operates on well-formatted data, then _it needs to validate that the file is actually a two-column TSV file_ as is being assumed by the pipeline.
 It's completely insufficient to just validate the input is UTF8.

 > If you have a string and don't know it's valid UTF8, simple operations like lowercasing, iterating, and checking the number of codepoints give meaningless, undefined results.
 This violates the principle that programs should not produce faulty results silently.